Royal tours of Australia: Other visits

-Early 20th century (1901–1950)
+Edward VII's reign

 In 1901, Albert Edward, Prince of Wales and his wife Alexandra were planning an Empire tour.
 However, the death of Queen Victoria on 22 January 1901 meant that the couple had to prepare for a coronation in 1902.
 Consequently, Edward's son Prince George, Duke of Cornwall and York, and his wife, Princess Mary, were assigned to undertake the voyage instead.
 Arriving at Albany, Western Australia, on SS Ophir, they sailed to Melbourne, where he opened the first Australian federal parliament.
 The royal couple later travelled by train to Sydney.
 They visited Queensland from 20 to 25 May, where they laid the foundation stone of St John's Cathedral (Brisbane).

-1920s
+They were in Adelaide from 9 to 15 July.

+George V's reign

 Edward, Prince of Wales arrived in Victoria on 26 May 1920, representing his father, George V (previously Prince George, Duke of Cornwall and York), to thank Australians for their participation in the First World War.
 He was accompanied by Lord Louis Mountbatten.

 During the tour, his railway carriage overturned near Bridgetown, Western Australia.
 However, the Prince remained unharmed and made light of the situation, emerging from the wreck with some important papers and a cocktail shaker, an act which endeared him to Australians and caused them to give him the nickname the "Digger Prince".

 In 1926, Prince Albert, Duke of York, and wife Elizabeth had their first child, Princess Elizabeth, who would later become Queen Elizabeth II.
 The following year they undertook a Royal Tour without the baby.
 Queen Elizabeth was, in her own words, "very miserable at leaving the baby".
 Their journey by sea took them via Jamaica, the Panama Canal and the Pacific; Elizabeth fretted constantly over her baby back in Britain, but their journey was a public relations success.
 In New Zealand, the Yorks enjoyed the local fishing in the Bay of Islands accompanied by Australian sports fisherman Harry Andreas.

 When they sailed into Sydney harbour on HMS Renown, they attracted Australia's first gathering of more than one million people.
 The principal duty of the Prince on this visit was to open the provisional Parliament House in Canberra, on 9 May 1927.
 They spent 12 days in New South Wales, seven in Queensland, four in Tasmania, eleven in Victoria, six in South Australia, six in Western Australia and three in the Australian Capital Territory, with the remaining 10 for travelling and recreation.

 According to a report by the director-general of the royal visit, Cyril Brudenell White, "the Royal Visitors had expressed the wish that when travelling through the States they might have opportunities of seeing and of being seen by, the greatest number of the general public.
 They especially desired to meet returned soldiers, new settlers and school children."
 On 9 May, Prince Albert reviewed over 2,000 Australian troops with various air squadrons flying overhead.
 One aircraft, piloted by Flying Officer Charles Ewan, crashed, killing Ewan.